Title

 The LTO Memorandum mandates that adhesive or scotch tape stencils of engine and chassis numbers must be accepted for motor vehicles where direct stenciling is not possible, addressing complaints from manufacturers and dealers.

-It is allowed only for motor vehicles whose engine or chassis number cannot be directly stenciled on the Motor Vehicle Inspection Report.
+It is limited.
+It authorizes acceptance only for vehicles where the engine/chassis number cannot be directly stenciled to the MVIR.

-No, it is accepted only for those vehicles whose engine/chassis number cannot be directly stenciled on the MVIR.
+No. The memorandum’s acceptance directive applies only when the engine/chassis number cannot be directly stenciled to the MVIR.

 Analyze Cases Smarter, Faster